AdityaCoppisetti/robotic-arm/journal.md

 and this is the info for the small spur gear attached to the servo motor

 <img width="224" height="417" alt="image" src="https://github.com/user-attachments/assets/c6570646-6faa-44ff-9f17-69513b42e5a7" />

+THE DEFINITION OF ALL THE JOINTS AND LINKS ARE NOW DONE AND WE ARE FINALLY READY TO MOVE ONTO KINEmATICS

+however i think i should now design the electronics part of this project. basically ill be making a custom pcb with a microcontroller and the pin headers for the stepper motor driver and then the input pins for the stepper motor itself and ill add a space for the raspberry pi zero 2w aswell since ill be using that to give g code to the microcontroller